aliisali/Tabproject776/README.md

 ## 🏆 **Production Ready!**

-**JobManager Pro** is a complete, professional-grade business management platform ready for immediate deployment and use.
-With its advanced VR/AR capabilities, comprehensive user management, and mobile-first design, it represents the future of business operations software.
+**BlindsCloud** is a complete, professional-grade business management platform ready for immediate deployment and use.
+With its advanced VR/AR capabilities, 3D model conversion, comprehensive user management, and modern design, it represents the future of business operations software.

 **🔗 Live Demo**: https://job-management-platf-ucrc.bolt.host